Another Pi1541

 The new tips came.
 I am going to be more careful about leaving it idle when it is not in use.

 Here is my desoldering tip.
-I see this happen with Copper based tips, I guess this is Brass looking?
+I have seen this happen with Copper based tips, I guess this is Brass looking?
 If the hot solder is left on them it starts to dissolve the metal of the tip into the solder.
-It is replaceable, and I like the iron so I will see about ordering in a replacement for it.
+It is replaceable, and I like the iron so ordered in a replacement for it.
 Once they start doing that they keep breaking down.
 Other types of tips will just burn the plating off and then will quit accepting solder and not transfer the heat properly.
 I will not leave it idle like that while it is on again.
 It was while I was working with the modulator, which may have taken a hour.
 I was taking care to not wreck it, so it took awhile.

 Beyond the modulator it was an easy recap.
 Most of the capacitors I pulled tested pretty reasonable but not all.